apache/gravitino/docs/trino-gravitino-connector.md

 gravitino.metalake=test
 ```
 The `gravitino.uri` defines the connection information about Gravitino server.
 The `gravitino.metalake` defines which metalake are used.
+It should exist in the Gravitino server.
+Please refer to the [Metalake documentation]( https://github.com/datastrato/gravitino/blob/main/docs/overview.md#terminology )

 ## Multiple Gravitino metalakes
 If you have multiple Gravitino metalakes, you need to configure a catalog for each metalake.
 To add another catalog: